 Federal PELL Grant Program: Students may receive a Federal PELL Grant payment for up to 12 semesters.
 To be eligible, a student must be a citizen or a permanent resident of the United States matriculated in a degree program taking at least 6 s.h. per semester.
 Also, a student cannot be in default on a previously borrowed educational loan or owe a refund on a previous grant.

-Students use the FAFSA to apply at www.fafsa.ed.gov.
-The application must be submitted no earlier than January 1 for the next academic year and no later than May 1 during the academic year for which aid is sought.
+Students use the FAFSA to apply at www.fafsa.gov.
+The application should be submitted no later than May 1 during the academic year for which aid is sought.

 In cases where significant family financial changes occur because of disability; total unemployment, separation/divorce, or death of the major wage earner, a Special Circumstances calculation may be used to reflect these changes.
 Students whose families experience these changes should contact the Financial Aid Office for assistance.

 Federal Supplemental Educational Opportunity Grant (SEOG): SEOG provides financial assistance to students who would not be able to attend the College without the benefit of this grant.
 Eligible students must be citizens or permanent residents of the United States enrolled in an undergraduate degree program for their first bachelor’s degree and be taking at least 6 s.h.